 So if you only have salted butter, use it but adjust the salt in your recipe accordingly.

-For every stick of salted butter you're using, reduce the additional salt the recipe calls for by a quarter teaspoon.
+For every stick of salted butter you're using, reduce the added salt by a quarter teaspoon.

 What Should a Beginner Bake? will help you get started if you've never done any baking by yourself.